BixiongXiang/MouseClickAutomation/README.md

 Designed for main monitor resolution 1920x1080 and Windows scale for this monitor should be 125%.

+For Mac, please set this scale based on your monitor's physical resolution and logical resolution(can find in setting) ratio = physical resolution / logical resolution

+The input coordinate is based on physical resolution.

 The coordinate for the button may changed due to UI change, please adjust to fit your own laptop